Bam92/abelmbula/content/blog/null-vs-undefined-js/index.md

 ---
 title: "Understanding JavaScript: Null vs Undefined"
 date: "2020-01-03T22:23:03.284Z"
 description: "Do you think they are the same?
-Follow me to in this tutorial and you'll see that they different"
+Follow me in this tutorial and you'll see that they are different"
 ---

-When you come across `null` and `undefined` you might be tempeted to think that they are just synonym.
+When you come across `null` and `undefined` you might be tempted to think that they are just synonym.
 In this tutorial you'll discover that they are not.
 Let's go.

 ## Null